Algoteers/Improvement-Proposals/SIP 013 - Superalgos Trading Protocol.md

 #### Next Phase Event

-Phases can contain this type of event, which essentially means is that once any of the situations attached to this event becomes true, the automata must consider itself on the next defined phase and start using the formula attached to that next phase from there on.
+It is the particular event that defines when the __trading engine__ needs to consider the next __phase__ as the one it is standing at and by doing so using that phase's formula.

 #### Situations